Robertoarce/Pipeline-Benchmark/README.md

 # Web Feature Calculation Benchmark

-This benchmark compares different implementations for calculating web events that occur within 5 minutes of email marketing events for the same user ID.
+This benchmark compares different implementations for calculating web events that occur within 5 minutes of email marketing events for the same user ID, and converting them into a feature vector. (to be used later in a machine learning model).

 ## Problem Description